An inductive model structure for strict $\infty$-categories: -Categories and Marked -Categories

-\begin{remark} Generators of a polygraph can be shown to be exactly the arrows that cannot be written as a composite in a non-trivial way, so the notion of generator does not depend on the choice of the presentation of $X$, and any isomorphism between polygraphs is automatically polygraphic. \end{remark}
+\begin{remark} Generators of a polygraph can be shown to be exactly the arrows that cannot be written as a composite in a non-trivial way\footnote{The trivial ones being decompositions involving units, such as the decompositions $ u = u \#_i \Ib^k_{\pi_i^+ u} = \Ib^k_{\pi_i^- u} \#_i u $.}, see 16.6.1 and 16.6.2 in \cite{ara2023polygraphs}.

+So, the notion of generator does not depend on the choice of the presentation of $X$, and any isomorphism between polygraphs is automatically polygraphic, see 16.6.3 in \cite{ara2023polygraphs}. \end{remark}

-\begin{example} The only $n$-polygraphs for $n<0$ is the empty $\infty$-category, the category of $0$-polygraphs is equivalent to the category of sets and corresponds to discrete $\infty$-categories, the category of $1$-polygraphs (and polygraphic morphisms between them) is equivalent to the category of directed graphs, and they corresponds to categories that are free on a graph. \end{example}
+\begin{example} The only $n$-polygraph for $n < 0$ is the empty $\infty$-category.
+The category of $0$-polygraphs is equivalent to the category of sets and corresponds to discrete $\infty$-categories.
+The category of $1$-polygraphs (and polygraphic morphisms between them) is equivalent to the category of directed graphs, and they correspond to categories that are free on a graph. \end{example}

 We will sometimes distinguish between a polygraph seen as an object of the category of polygraphs and polygraphic morphisms, and the corresponding $\infty$-category, which we call the free $\infty$-category on the polygraph.